10 Organizing Tasks You Need to Do Daily

 10. Don’t Forget to Read

-I have a small “to read” pile of actual books and magazines, and a virtual notebook in Evernote of articles that I want to read online.
+I have a small “to read” pile of actual books and many titles on my Amazon Kindle that I have not read yet.

 What Organizing Tasks Do You Tackle Daily?